petrakol/blockxpand-icp/README.md

 ## DEX configuration

-Adapters for ICPSwap, Sonic and InfinitySwap locate their canisters via environment variables:
+Adapters for ICPSwap, Sonic and InfinitySwap locate their canisters via environment variables.
+Fallback IDs are defined in `config/ledgers.toml` so a fresh checkout without any variables still returns data.
+Run `scripts/fetch_env.sh` to populate the variables from the public SNS
+registry:

 - `ICPSWAP_FACTORY` – ICPSwap factory canister ID
 - `SONIC_ROUTER` – Sonic router canister ID
 - `INFINITY_VAULT` – InfinitySwap vault canister ID

-When any of these are unset the corresponding adapter simply yields no results.
+When any of these are unset a warning is logged and the fallback from `ledgers.toml` is used.
 Integration tests set them automatically for the local environment.

 ## Deployment